emacs-mirror/emacs/mps/manual/source/guide/advanced.rst

 But this raises the possibility that a port will be closed twice: once via ``close-input-port`` and a second time via finalization.
 So it's necessary to make ports robust against being closed multiple times.
-The toy Scheme interpreter does so by setting ``stream`` to ``NULL``: this ensures that the file handle won't be closed more than once.
+The toy Scheme interpreter does so by setting :c:data:`stream` to :c:macro:`NULL`: this ensures that the file handle won't be closed more than once.

 .. code-block:: c
     :emphasize-lines: 6